 Postpone Arguments When Possible

 January is coming.
-Whether your season starts at Stir Up Sunday and goes until Epiphany OR if your Christmas lasts just a day, keep in mind that …
+Whether your season starts at Canadian Thanksgiving (first Monday in October) and goes until Epiphany OR if your Christmas lasts just a day, keep in mind that …

 It only really happens once a year.

 Bite your tongue if you need to and avoid arguments and fights.
 Take deep breaths, remind yourself to remain patient and kind even if you don’t think they deserve it – I mean, cat poop, really? – and walk away.
 It’s only for a short time.
-There’s no need to give in and agree with a political position you hate or justify that break-up or bend over backwards to please family members you don’t get along with.
+There’s no need to give in and agree with a political position you hate or tell Mom the divorce was because of your ex’s multiple affairs or bend over backwards to please family members you don’t get along with.

 You just need to postpone the argument until after the holiday stress and craziness have passed, and just focus on loving everyone.